CEDU: In the news

 April 1, 1998 - CEDU is sued for fraud, racketeering, and battery.

 April 5, 2000 - Dianne and Robert Reibstein file a lawsuit against CEDU for neglect and abuse.
 Their son was at Ascent and Rocky Mountain Academy.

+October 8, 2002 - an article titled "Hilfiger CEO Helps Kids" is published by Forbes.
+It goes into detail how the CEO Joel Horowitz with his friends founded the Friends of CEDU Foundation.

 October 13, 2002 - An article titled "When Rich Kids Go Bad" is published by Forbes magazine.
 Leigh Horowitz, along with several other anonymous CEDU clients, are interviewed.

 January 14, 2004 - An article about Boulder Creek Academy titled "The Last Resort" is published by the Chicago Tribune.
 Several CEDU clients and parents are interviewed.

+February 8, 2004 - Daniel Ted Yuen goes missing from CEDU.
+The missing person case is still open in 2018.

 May 26, 2020 - Adam Eget, an actor and comedian known for his work with Norm Macdonald, talks about his experiences with CEDU on The Joe Rogan Experience podcast.
 Eget describes CEDU as an abusive cult, and talks about multiple examples of child endangerment he saw as a client attending a CEDU School.

 September 14, 2020 - This Is Paris, a documentary that covers the time Paris Hilton spent at CEDU School, Ascent Wilderness Program, Cascade School, and Provo Canyon School, premieres on YouTube.

 January 17, 2021 - The Los Angeles Times publishes an article where CEDU client Rachel Uchitel describes allegedly having to dig a grave with a spoon and then being forced to lay in it.